 This Handbook is intended to give Committee Members most of the information they need about the charity we are responsible for as trustees.
 It should be seen as a one-stop reference that all of us can help maintain.
-(If you can't find something you think we all need to know, we should be able to add it.)
-Being digital, it can be updated and re-circulated by email whenever there are changes and, in any event, after each AGM.
+It can be updated and re-circulated by email whenever there are changes and, in any event, after each AGM.